 Brazil banner -- link to main page

-Sergio Ricardo portrait Sergio Ricardo was a piano prodigy, becoming a fixture on the Rio nightclub scene in the 1950s, while still in his teens.
-He also went into acting, in film and on television, taking part in the early '60s in the explosive "Cinema Novo" Brazilian arthouse movement.
+Sergio Ricardo portrait Sergio Ricardo (1932-2020) was a piano prodigy, becoming a fixture on the Rio nightclub scene in the 1950s, while still in his teens.
+He also went into film, composing and directing for both movies and television, and took part in the explosive early '60s "Cinema Novo" Brazilian arthouse movement.
 Like many, he was also swept up in the bossa nova craze, cutting his own bossa album in 1960, hot on the heels of Joao Gilberto's groundbreaking debut.
-Ricardo's acting career competed with his music, but it was politics that determined his trajectory: following the 1964 coup, Ricardo was prominently in opposition to the new junta and frequently found his work challenged or censored.
-Here's a quick look at his music...
+Ricardo's film career competed with his music, but it was politics that determined his trajectory: following the 1964 coup, Ricardo was prominently in opposition to the new junta and frequently found his work challenged or censored.
+In May, 2020 he was infected by the Covid-19 virus, and died roughly a month later. a Here's a quick look at his music...

 Discography